jimmyng94/PawBeat/README.md

 A full in-depth installation guide is available in our [wiki](https://github.com/jimmyng94/PawPulse/wiki/Installation-Guide).

 #### 1. Clone PawPulse github repository
-On the main repository page, click the green `Clone or Download` button, copy the address that drops down.
+On the main repository page, click the green "Clone or Download" button, copy the address that drops down.
 In your chosen directory clone the PawPulse repository by running the folowing code:
 ```
 git clone *copied address*
 ```